"Learn to love the life you live!"

 “Happiness is your human right, and I make it my duty to help you find it.”

-I graduated with a major in Psychology and Psychoanalysis from Tel Aviv University and have a Master’s in Mental Health Counseling from Yeshiva’s Ferkauf Graduate School.
-I completed various pieces of training that taught me how to become a Trauma-informed counselor and work with individuals with a history of trauma, substance use, anxiety, depression, bipolar 1, schizophrenia, and other mood disorders.
-My goal is to help overcome the stigmatization of marginalized groups suffering from mental illness by gaining autonomy over their lives and mental health.
-Interning at the East Village Access PROS program exposed me to this population; however, mental illness does not discriminate and can impact each of us.
-It is my goal to be able to work with any client, regardless of skin color, socioeconomic status, and/or religion.
+Beth Friedman graduated with a major in Psychology and Psychoanalysis from Tel Aviv University and has a Masters degree in Mental Health Counseling from Yeshiva’s Ferkauf Graduate School.
+She completed various pieces of training that taught her how to become a trauma-informed counselor and work with individuals with a history of trauma, substance use, anxiety, depression, bipolar 1, schizophrenia, and other mood disorders.
+Her goal is to help overcome the stigmatization of marginalized groups suffering from mental illness by gaining autonomy over their lives and mental health.
+Interning at the East Village Access PROS program exposed Beth to this population; however, mental illness does not discriminate and can impact everyone.
+It is her goal to be able to work with any client, regardless of skin color, socioeconomic status, and/or religion.

-My preferred therapeutic modalities include psychodynamic, person-centered, and cognitive-behavioral therapy.
-With psychodynamic psychotherapy, I work with clients to find out how their previous life experience has impacted their current lives.
-It is integral to my work to use a person-centered approach where clients take an active role in their mental health journey.
-I listen carefully to each client throughout our work together, giving thought and attention to how to best meet their goals and needs.
-I incorporate Cognitive-Behavioral therapy in unlearning certain thoughts and behaviors to gain control.
-I also believe in teaching grounding techniques and mindfulness as tools that can be taught to clients to use outside of the therapy room.
-Regardless of intervention, I believe that each person is an expert in their own life.
-I am here to guide my clients in learning about themselves throughout their mental health journey.
+Beth's preferred therapeutic modalities include psychodynamic, person-centered, and cognitive-behavioral therapy.
+With psychodynamic psychotherapy, she works with clients to find out how their previous life experience has impacted their current lives.
+It is integral to use a person-centered approach where clients take an active role in their mental health journey.
+She carefully listens to each client throughout our work together, giving thought and attention to how to best meet their goals and needs.
+She incorporates cognitive behavioral therapy in unlearning certain thoughts and behaviors to gain control.
+She also believes in teaching grounding techniques and mindfulness as tools for clients to use outside of therapy.
+Regardless of intervention, Beth believes that each person is an expert in their own life.
+She is here to guide clients in learning about themselves throughout their mental health journey.

 “Happiness is your human right, and I make it my duty to help you find it.”

-I graduated with a major in Psychology and Psychoanalysis from Tel Aviv University and have a Master’s in Mental Health Counseling from Yeshiva’s Ferkauf Graduate School.
-I completed various pieces of training that taught me how to become a Trauma-informed counselor and work with individuals with a history of trauma, substance use, anxiety, depression, bipolar 1, schizophrenia, and other mood disorders.
-My goal is to help overcome the stigmatization of marginalized groups suffering from mental illness by gaining autonomy over their lives and mental health.
-Interning at the East Village Access PROS program exposed me to this population; however, mental illness does not discriminate and can impact each of us.
-It is my goal to be able to work with any client, regardless of skin color, socioeconomic status, and/or religion.
+Beth Friedman graduated with a major in Psychology and Psychoanalysis from Tel Aviv University and has a Masters degree in Mental Health Counseling from Yeshiva’s Ferkauf Graduate School.
+She completed various pieces of training that taught her how to become a trauma-informed counselor and work with individuals with a history of trauma, substance use, anxiety, depression, bipolar 1, schizophrenia, and other mood disorders.
+Her goal is to help overcome the stigmatization of marginalized groups suffering from mental illness by gaining autonomy over their lives and mental health.
+Interning at the East Village Access PROS program exposed Beth to this population; however, mental illness does not discriminate and can impact everyone.
+It is her goal to be able to work with any client, regardless of skin color, socioeconomic status, and/or religion.

-My preferred therapeutic modalities include psychodynamic, person-centered, and cognitive-behavioral therapy.
-With psychodynamic psychotherapy, I work with clients to find out how their previous life experience has impacted their current lives.
-It is integral to my work to use a person-centered approach where clients take an active role in their mental health journey.
-I listen carefully to each client throughout our work together, giving thought and attention to how to best meet their goals and needs.
-I incorporate Cognitive-Behavioral therapy in unlearning certain thoughts and behaviors to gain control.
-I also believe in teaching grounding techniques and mindfulness as tools that can be taught to clients to use outside of the therapy room.
-Regardless of intervention, I believe that each person is an expert in their own life.
-I am here to guide my clients in learning about themselves throughout their mental health journey.
+Beth's preferred therapeutic modalities include psychodynamic, person-centered, and cognitive-behavioral therapy.
+With psychodynamic psychotherapy, she works with clients to find out how their previous life experience has impacted their current lives.
+It is integral to use a person-centered approach where clients take an active role in their mental health journey.
+She carefully listens to each client throughout our work together, giving thought and attention to how to best meet their goals and needs.
+She incorporates cognitive behavioral therapy in unlearning certain thoughts and behaviors to gain control.
+She also believes in teaching grounding techniques and mindfulness as tools for clients to use outside of therapy.
+Regardless of intervention, Beth believes that each person is an expert in their own life.
+She is here to guide clients in learning about themselves throughout their mental health journey.